AllanD1/electonic/README.md

 `electron-prebuilt` and `electron-packager` are both included as `devDependencies`.

 If you want to package your app run you can use these npm scripts:

-_These scripts will overwrite old packaged apps in the same directory_
+- _Please note that these scripts will overwrite old packaged apps in the same directory_ -

 - `npm run pack:osx` --> packages into `.app` for osx.
 Both Darwin and MAS.
 - `npm run pack:win` --> packages into `.exe` (`ia32` and `x64`) for Windows.